Skip to main content

 ABOUT THE PROJECT

-The most common operation for hip fractures is to replace the entire hip socket with a cemented hemiprosthesis.
-After such an injury and operation, there are many patients who never achieve the same level of function as before the injury, and this is a great burden for the patients, but also for their relatives and for the nursing and care sector.
+The most common operation for hip fractures is to replace the entire hip joint with a cemented hemiprosthesis.
+After such an injury and operation, many patients never achieve the same level of function as before the injury, and this is a great burden for the patients, but also for their relatives and for the care sector.

-A new surgical method, the so-called SPAIRE approach, preserves many of the anatomical structures that are usually cut during a hemiprosthetic operation.
+A new surgical method, called the SPAIRE approach, preserves many of the anatomical structures that are usually cut during a hemiprosthesis operation.

-In the randomized controlled HIFSAT study, it will be investigated whether patients operated with the SPAIRE method have better function and mobility after surgery, compared to patients who are operated with the current standard method (so-called lateral access).
-This can have an impact on hip fracture treatment both nationally and internationally.
+The randomized controlled HIFSAT study will investigate whether patients operated on using the SPAIRE method have better function and mobility after surgery, compared with patients operated on using the current standard method (so-called lateral approach).
+This may have implications for hip fracture treatment both nationally and internationally.

 WHO CAN JOIN?

-Patients who will be eligible for participation are over the age of 50 and admitted to a hospital with assosiation to the study with an acute femoral neck fracture.
+Patients over 50 years of age, admitted to a study hospital with an acute femoral neck fracture, will be eligible for participation.
 The researchers plan to include 406 patients.
-The inclusion started on 30 April 2024.
+Inclusion began on April 30, 2024.

-Half of the study patients will be randomized to surgery with a SPAIRE approach and half will be operated with a lateral approach.
-The patients are to be checked 4, 12 and 24 months after the operation, to measure function and pain.
+Half of the study patients will be randomized to undergo surgery using the SPAIRE approach and half will undergo surgery using the lateral approach.
+Patients will be followed up 4, 12 and 24 months after surgery to measure function and pain.

-Patients who cannot come to an outpatient check-up must be checked at an institution or at home.
+Patients who cannot come for outpatient check-ups should be checked at an institution or at home.

 The study is a collaborative project with Ahus and Ullevål, OUS.

-The study can potentially improve function and pain in a very vulnerable patient group, and the study could also be of great importance internationally.
+The study could potentially improve function and pain in a highly vulnerable patient group, and the study could also have great significance internationally.

-The main outcome measure is the Harris Hip score, after 4 months, which measures both function and pain in patients who have undergone hip surgery.
+The main outcome measure is the Harris Hip score, after 4 months, which measures both function and pain in patients who have had hip surgery.

-In the study, the researchers will also investigate a number of other outcome measures, such as quality of life, length of hospital stay and prosthesis placement etc.
+In the study, the researchers will also examine a number of other outcome measures, such as quality of life, length of hospitalization and prosthesis placement, etc.